jspreddy/geolocation-utils/README.md

 ### `insideBoundingBox(location: Location, boundingBox: BoundingBox): boolean`

 Test whether a location lies inside a given bounding box.
-Returns `true` when the point is inside the bounding box or on the edge.
+Returns `true` when the location is inside the bounding box or on the edge.
 The function is resilient against mixing up locations of the bounding boxes' `topLeft` and `bottomRight` location.

+### `insideCircle(location: Location, center: Location, radius: number) : boolean`

+Test whether a location lies inside a circle defined by a center location and a radius in meters.
+Returns `true` when the location is inside the circle or on the edge.

 ### `moveTo(center: Location, angleDistance: AngleDistance): Location`